Project-Lovelace-HQ/lovelace-data-sync/README.md

 **Lovelace Data Sync** is an Azure Function app for interacting with the [Notion API](https://developers.notion.com/) to get the user's subscribed games and update its database contents after fetching the relevant data from the [Lovelace Data Extractor](https://github.com/Project-Lovelace-HQ/lovelace-data-extractor) service.
 It is built with Node.js and TypeScript.

+> [!TIP]
+> Each major release of this repository is designed to be compatible with the corresponding major release of Lovelace Data Extractor.
+For instance, Lovelace Data Sync v2.0.0 is compatible with Lovelace Data Extractor v2.0.0.
+Using releases with mismatched major version numbers may lead to unexpected issues.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.